Skimmeroni/Appunti/AI4ST/AI/Evolution/Behaviour.typ

 The left inequality states that looking after oneself should yield an higher payoff than cooperating, and that being betrayed results in a unfavorable outcome, otherwise there would be no point in being self-interested.
-It also states that being altruistic is better for both, otherwise there would be no point in cooperating.
+It also states that being altruistic is better than being betrayed, otherwise there would be no point in cooperating.
 The right inequality states that making ongoing cooperation preferable to alternating exploitation.
 With these conditions, mutual defection is a Nash equilibrium of the payoff matrix.

-The Prisoner's Dilemma models many more social interactions where two agents have to choose between being selfish and helping each other out, even when the agent is not a human.
-From the point of view of the Dilemma, it would seem that the first choice yields better results than the second.
-But if this is the case, it begs the question: why do most living beings (humans, animals, ecc...) prefer altruism over egoism, even though this behaviour is suboptimal?
-Shouldn't have evolution ruled out cooperation in favour of competition?
+The most interesting aspect of the Prisoner's Dilemma is that it models many real-world social interactions where two agents (not necessarely two humans) have to choose between helping each other out towards a common goal or being selfish and trying to take advantage of one another.
+From the point of view of the Dilemma, it would seem that the second choice is better, since, again, exploitation allows for a greater potential gain than collaboration.
+But if this is the case, it begs the question: why do most living beings (humans, animals, ecc...) favour altruism over egoism?
+If cooperating is worse than competing, should have evolution ruled it out?

 First, it is clear that, despite its wide range of applicability, the Dilemma is a very limited model.
 For example, most real-world social interactions are episodic, meaning that after interacting with someone there's a good chance that many more other interactions with the same person/agent will happen in the near future.
+Also, it assumes perfect transfer of information, that is, both agents know with exact certainty which action the other agent has taken.
-An extension of the Prisoner's Dilemma in this sense is the *Iterated Prisoner's Dilemma*, where the two parties have to take the same actions (confessing/refraining, or in general cooperating/betraying) in multiple iterations.

-The rationale behind the Iterated Prisoner's Dilemma is that now cooperating could be more enticing in the long run, since now actions have consequences: if one of the two players starts being selfish, the other might seek revenge in the following iterations, also acting self-interested.
-In the original formulation of the problem this form of retaliation was not possible, since each player could only choose their action once, without any possibility for adapting their strategy based on the behaviour of the other.
+An extension of the Prisoner's Dilemma in this sense is the *Iterated Prisoner's Dilemma*, where the two parties have to take the same actions (cooperating/betraying) in multiple iterations.
+The rationale behind the Iterated Prisoner's Dilemma is that cooperating could be more enticing in the long run, since now actions have consequences: if one of the two players starts being selfish, the other might seek revenge in the following iterations, also acting self-interested.
+In the original formulation of the problem this form of retaliation was not possible, since each player could only choose their action once.

 In a known experiment, many strategies of varying complexity were tested against one another, to see which one, on average, managed to secure the